-The specific causes of bladder cancer aren’t fully understood; medical researchers have identified several risk factors, including:
+The specific causes of bladder cancer aren’t fully understood.
+However, medical researchers have identified several risk factors, including the following:

 Since your body excretes the chemicals from tobacco smoke through the urine, the bladder’s lining is continuously exposed to the harmful effects of tobacco.